-The Sabaragamuwa University of Sri Lanka offers the following degree programs through its Six faculties.
+The Sabaragamuwa University of Sri Lanka offers the following degree programs through its six faculties.

 The Faculty of Agricultural Sciences offers B.Sc.
-Degree programs in Agricultural Sciences through its three departments, the Department of Livestock Production, the Department of Export Agriculture and the Department of Agribusiness Management.
+Hons.
+Degree programs in Agricultural Sciences and Food Business Management through its three departments, the Department of Livestock Production, the Department of Export Agriculture and the Department of Agribusiness Management.

 The Faculty of Applied Sciences offers four year B.Sc.
-(Special) degree programs in Food Science and Technology, Environmental Sciences and Natural Resource Management, Chemical Technology, Computer Science and Technology, Applied Physics, Sport Sciences and Management, Physical Education and Information Systems through its five departments; the Department of Food Science and Technology, the Department of Natural Resources, the Department of Physical Sciences and Technology, the Department of Computing & Information Systems and the Department of Sports Sciences & Physical Education.
+(Hons.) degree programs in Food Science and Technology, Environmental Sciences and Natural Resource Management, Chemical Technology, Computer Science and Technology, Applied Physics, Sport Sciences and Management, Physical Education, Information Systems through its five departments, The Department of Food Science and Technology, The Department of Natural Resources, The Department of Physical Sciences and Technology, The Department of Sport Science & Physical Education.
 However, there is a possibility to exit at the end of the third year (completing a general degree) for students who enroll for B.Sc. degree programs in Environmental Sciences and Natural Resources Management and Physical Sciences.

-The Faculty of Geomatics offers a B.Sc. degree program in Surveying Sciences, through its two departments, the Department of Surveying and Geodesy and the Department of Cartography, Photogrammetry, Remote Sensing and Geographic Information Systems (GIS).
+The Faculty of Geomatics offers B.Sc.
+Hons.
+Degree program in Surveying Sciences, through its two departments, the Department of Surveying and Geodesy and the Department of Cartography, Photogrammetry, Remote Sensing and Geographic Information Systems (GIS).

-The Faculty of Management Studies offers B.Sc. degree programs in Business, Financial, Marketing, Tourism and Eco-Business Management through its four departments, the Department of Business Management, the Department of Accountancy and Finance, the Department of Marketing Management and the Department of Tourism Management.
+The Faculty of Management Studies offers B.Sc.
+Hons.
+Degree programs in Business, Financial, Marketing, Tourism and Eco-Business Management through its four departments, the Department of Business Management, the Department of Accountancy and Finance, the Department of Marketing Management and the Department of Tourism Management.